 In the worst cases, and as a last resort, they may also need to excavate the drain.
 Other possible problems could include issues with your toilet cistern or your toilet not flushing properly meaning they might require a service or repair.

 Best Way to Unblock a Toilet

 Wondering what is the best way to clear a blocked toilet drain?
 For less serious cases, it is worthwhile to try a few simple techniques to unblock the toilet drain yourself.
 These methods are by no means foolproof or even a long term solution.
 Often, having a blocked toilet drain can mean you have a problem further down the drain or pipe which will require a more long term solution.
 Often these long term problems only become noticeable if you have put a large amount of waste down the toilet or the wrong things, such as plastics or tampons.
-It might mean you require either a sewer pipe relining or stormwater pipe relining.
+It might mean you require a sewer pipe refining.

 Here are a few easy toilet unblocker tricks to get your toilet drain flowing properly again.
 These simple techniques include unblocking a toilet with caustic soda or baking soda, a plunger and chemical or liquids.